-The Secondary and High School offer separate classes for Boys and Girls, each led by a Secondary Head of School.
-Students are supported by over 109 teaching staff and a further 21 teaching assistants with class sizes around 25 in KG and 20 in the rest of the school.
-Staff turnover is a remarkably low 1% - suggesting that teachers are very satisfied with their working environment.
+Students are supported by close to 200 teaching staff and a further 8 teaching assistants with class sizes around 25 in KG and 20 in the rest of the school and a teacher:student ratio of 1:16.
+Staff turnover was a relatively low 10% - suggesting that teachers are satisfied with their working environment.

 The School’s vision is: ‘We learn and share, we discover and inspire.’